cdig/cd-module/README.md

 Afterward, we'll look at the network of systems that sit underneath — the [framework](#beneath-the-surface-the-framework).
 These systems extend cdFoundation, adding all sorts of special behaviour to your modules; from responsiveness, to score animations, to the HUD.

-In each of the sections, you can click on the title of the section to go to the source code for that item.
+For each item we look at, there'll be one or more links after the title of the item, leading to the source code.
-Very handy, since the source code is the *definitive* documentation.
+This is very handy, since the source code is the *definitive* documentation.
+At the bottom of each item, you'll find links to related items, to help you navigate this maze of a document.